Mahesh100/Spring-Java-Framwork/README.md

 -How the things are done behind the scean?

 **Bean Factory**
+-The BeanFactory is the most basic version of IOC containers.
 -Most Spring users use a BeanFactory or ApplicationContext variant which supports XML format configuration files.
 -Each bean has dependencies expressed in the form of properties, constructor arguments, or arguments to the static-factory method when that is used instead of a normal  constructor.